Synthetixio/data/README.md

 make dbt
 ```

 You should see output confirming that dbt has run for each network, and created a set of tables and views in the `analytics` database.
 The running dashboard service will automatically detect these tables and views and populate the dashboards with data.
-To view the dashboards, visit `localhost:<DASHBOARD_PORT>` in your browser.
+To view the dashboards, visit `http://localhost:<DASHBOARD_PORT>` in your browser.